kiviuk/Namcah/README.md

 # Hacman

-Hacman is a Http client for the HAC Scripting Console of SAP Commerce.
+Hacman is a simple http client for the HAC Scripting Console of SAP Commerce.
-Hacman uploads local groovy files to HAC and lets them run on the server.
+Use Hacman to send a groovy file to HAC and execute it there.

 ## Features

-- unsupervised login into the HAC
+- auto-login into the HAC
+- control commit mode
 - terminates long-running http requests

 ## Building from source